Skip to main content

 Where can I find more data or information?

-Fact Sheets defining water used in natural gas activities can be found here.
+Fact Sheets explaining water used in energy resource activities can be found here.

 We publish water allocation and use data here.
 For each basin, the mean annual runoff is listed.